heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## Conclusion

-Congratulations, you are now a part of the DEV community.
-From this tutorial, you have created your DEV account with GitHub and customized it.
+Congratulations, you have created your DEV account and customized it.
+You are now a part of the DEV community and can create posts, share ideas, and collaborate with other developers.